patters-match/zx-basic-syntax/README.md

 ![screenshot of ZX BASIC highlighting](images/example.jpg?raw=true)

-ZX BASIC is an updated BASIC dialect which compiles to optimised Z80 machine code for the ZX Spectrum.
+ZX BASIC is an updated BASIC dialect which compiles to optimised Z80 machine code for the Sinclair ZX Spectrum computer.
 Sublime Text is a good fit for [Boriel's ZX BASIC compiler](https://zxbasic.readthedocs.io/en/docs/about/) since both software projects will run on Linux, Mac OS, and Windows.

 This syntax highlighter has been created using the public ZX BASIC documentation as a guide.
 It does not exhaustively match all BASIC keywords, rather it focuses on code clarity.
 Mariana colour scheme (pictured) is recommended over the default Monokai, since some highlights are invisible in Monokai.